-Article 40(2)b/Article 24(2) persons responsible for the overall implementation of the project and for ensuring that the projects are carried out in accordance with the project authorisation and ensuring that unnecessary pain, suffering, distress or lasting harm that is being inflicted is stopped.
+Article 40(2)b/Article 24(2) persons responsible for the overall implementation of the project and for ensuring that the projects are carried out in accordance with the project authorisation and ensuring that any unnecessary pain, suffering, distress or lasting harm that is being inflicted is stopped.

 Article 20(2) person responsible for ensuring compliance with the provisions of this Directive.